Israel–Lebanon relations: Israeli invasion of Lebanon (2024)

 President Lula da Silva receiving repatriated Brazilian nationals from Lebanon on 6 October 2024.
 Brazil has the highest number of Lebanese descendants and expatriates in the world.

 On 1 October 2024, Israel launched its sixth invasion of Southern Lebanon, following nearly a year of conflict with Hezbollah.
 This escalation occurred after Hezbollah joined the Gaza war, attacking northern Israel and the Israeli-occupied Golan Heights.
 The hostilities caused significant displacement on both sides.
 Israel had previously conducted extensive aerial bombing in Lebanon, including attacks on infrastructure and the assassination of Hezbollah leader Hassan Nasrallah.
 These actions resulted in significant casualties, with over 800 Lebanese deaths reported in a single week in late September.

 The invasion led to the Lebanese Armed Forces retreating from parts of the Blue Line.
 By November 26, a ceasefire agreement mediated by France and the United States was signed and took effect the following day, though sporadic attacks persisted.
 Israel reported 56 soldiers and 2,762 Hezbollah fighters killed, while Lebanon claimed that 2,720 people, predominantly civilians, died due to Israeli actions.

 In April 2025, Hezbollah signaled willingness to discuss disarmament with President Joseph Aoun, on the condition that Israel withdraws from five southern hilltop positions and halts its strikes.
 Aoun, under rising pressure, seeks to bring all weapons under state control.
 The group, weakened by the 2024 conflict, insists Israel must act first before any transfer of arms.

+2026 peace talks

+Following a round of Israeli incursions into Lebanon in April 2026, it was decided to hold in Washington, D.C. the peace negotiations meeting between the two countries.
+The event was hosted by U.S. Secretary of State Marco Rubio on April 14, 2026.
+Israeli Prime Minister Benjamin Netanyahu stated "we want the dismantling of Hezbollah's weapons, and we want a real peace agreement that will last for generations."
+On the Lebanese side, President Joseph Aoun declared he hoped the Washington talks will yield "an agreement...on a ceasefire in Lebanon, with the aim of starting direct negotiations between Lebanon and Israel."
+On June 26, a preliminary framework agreement was signed in Washington that stipulated that Israeli forces were to withdraw from Lebanon once Hizbullah was dismantled by the Lebanese army.